Sesa Football Academy: Staff

 To guide the technical aspects of both academies, Spanish coach Eduard Batlle Basart was roped in as technical director for Sesa Football Academy in 2017.
 He previously worked with the youth teams at European giants Manchester United and FC Barcelona.

 Ex-Indian captain Brahmanand Sankhwalkar has served as chief mentor of Sesa Football Academy.

 Vedanta Football Schools

 SFA launched Vedanta Football Schools in 2012 to identify boys from nearby schools under the age of 14, and provide them non-residential football training.
 This is in line with the larger vision of community development in the areas where Vedanta operates.

 Vedanta Women's League

-Working towards the aim of women empowerment through football, Sesa Football Academy launched the Vedanta Women's League in 2017, with the support of Goa Football Association.
+While working towards the aim of women empowerment through football, Sesa Football Academy launched the Vedanta Women's League in 2017, with the support of Goa Football Association.
 The league was inaugurated by then Goa Chief Minister Manohar Parrikar in the presence of eminent women's football legends.

 The Vedanta Women's League has since completed two seasons, with over 200 girls given an opportunity to play football.
 The winner of the 2018 edition, Panjim Footballers, went on to play in the Indian Women's League as the sole team from Goa.